Connic

 Integration Patterns for Scale

 How you trigger agents matters as much as how you build them.
-Here are the patterns that work at scale.
+The patterns below are the ones that hold up at scale.

 Async-First Architecture

-The temptation is to build synchronous APIs: user sends request, waits for response.
-This works until:
+The tempting move is to build synchronous APIs: user sends request, waits for response.
+That works until:

 • Agent processing takes 30 seconds and your load balancer times out